NCAlgebra/NC/DOCUMENTATION/README.md

 ![x \\ll y \< z](https://render.githubusercontent.com/render/math?math=x%20%5Cll%20y%20%3C%20z&mode=inline)

-from where you can see that grouping variables inside braces induces a graded type ordering, as discussed in Section
-. `NCPoly`s constructed from different orderings cannot be combined.
+from where you can see that grouping variables inside braces induces a graded type ordering, as discussed in [Noncommutative Gröbner Basis](#noncommutative-gröbner-basis). `NCPoly`s constructed from different orderings cannot be combined.

 There is also a special constructor for monomials.
 For example